 Poking around online, I found a grapefruit and rosemary cocktail called The Romarin (served at a restaurant called Le Diplomate), which combines elderflower and grapefruit with vodka and rosemary syrup and decided I had to try it.
 I added a little lemon juice to tart things up a bit more and it’s so good!
 I hope you like it as much as I do.

 Rosemary syrup may sound odd but it’s incredibly tasty.
 Matt and I have made it for years to add to cocktails or as non-alcohol option mixed with club soda.
 I especially love it combined with lime but now I love it with grapefruit too.
 Store it in a clean jar in the refrigerator and it will last for weeks.
 We hope you’ll add our grapefruit and rosemary cocktail to your repertoire.
 Invite us over!

-- *For the rosemary syrup, add two medium sprigs of fresh rosemary along with 1 cup sugar and 1 cup water to a small saucepan.
+- Add rosemary along with sugar and 1 cup water to a small saucepan.
 Bring to simmer and stir until sugar dissolves.
 Turn off heat and allow it to steep for 30 minutes until it cools.
 Remove rosemary and store in an airtight jar in refrigerator.

 - In a mixing glass three-quarters filled with ice, combine all liquid ingredients.
 Stir until chilled, about 30 seconds.
 Strain into a chilled coupe glass.
 Garnish with a small slice of grapefruit or rosemary sprig.